Skip to content

 Cleanup & setup

-If needed, a cleanup to reconcile prior-period POS-to-books drift, rebuild inventory, and post missing shrinkage — plus the right chart-of-accounts setup for retail.
+If needed, a cleanup to reconcile prior POS-to-books drift, rebuild inventory, and post missing shrinkage — plus the right chart-of-accounts setup for retail.

 Daily & monthly reconciliation

-Daily POS posting and reconciliation, monthly inventory cycle counts with shrinkage recognition, location and channel P&L maintained.
+Daily POS posting and reconciliation, monthly inventory cycle counts with shrinkage recognition, and location- and channel-level P&L maintained.

 Reporting & advisory

-Monthly financial package with location and channel P&L, inventory turnover, shrinkage trends, plus advisory on assortment, pricing, and location decisions.
+A monthly financial package with location and channel P&L, inventory turnover, and shrinkage trends, plus advisory on assortment, pricing, and location decisions.

 Reconciled registers are the start.
 Knowing what to stock is the point.